redlaserbmBTD/BTDB2_SIMULATOR/README.md

 4. **Strategy Comparison:** You can compare multiple different strategies, see how cash and eco progresses over time for each one, and decide what strategy you like better with the compareStrategies() function.
 5. **Advanced Optimization Potential:** The code's fast run time means that it operates well when used in black-box optimization problems.

+# Update Log
+ - (May 11, 2023 v0.9.1) Added druid farm support.
+Currently untested!

 # Feature Requests

-- Druid and Heli alt-ecos
+- Heli alt-eco
 - Ability to change the stall factor mid simulation
 - Robust logging when comparing different strategies
 - Optimization of the buy queue to prevent redundant computations